chesterrc/NBA_map/README.md

 # NBA_map
-Utilizes Google's mapping API to find the closest NBA team to that city.
+Utilizes leaflet's map api to create a map UI connected to a mongoDB backend and enables users to find the closest NBA team to an American city.